unosquare/raspberryio/README.md

 * ```Pi.I2c``` Provides access to the functionality of the i2c bus.
 * ```Pi.Timing``` Provides access to The PI's Timing and threading API.

-The default low-level provider is the wonderful ```WiringPi``` library available [here](http://wiringpi.com/).
-You do not need to install this library yourself.
-The ```Unosquare.WiringPi``` assembly will automatically extract the compiled binary of the library in the same path as the entry assembly.

 ### Peripherals

 We offer an additional package with helpful classes to use peripherals, many of them are from pull requests from our contributors.
 The current set of peripherals supported are: